(Renal Colic; Renal Lithiasis; Nephrolithiasis; Renal Calculi)

 - Drink plenty of fluids, especially water.

-- Depending on what type of stone you have, certain medicines may be prescribed to keep stones from forming again.
+- Depending on what type of stone you have, certain medications may be prescribed to keep stones from forming again.

 National Institute of Diabetes and Digestive and Kidney Diseases http://niddk.nih.gov